Gastric Sleeve Surgery

 Wound Care

-The small keyhole incisions are all closed with dissolving stitches, which are all placed under the skin so that patients will never need to see them.
-We also use either tissue glue or steristrips and waterproof dressings, to ensure the skin heals in a clean and dry environment.
+The small keyhole incisions are closed with dissolving stitches placed beneath the skin, so they do not need to be removed.
+We also use tissue glue or Steri-Strips®, together with waterproof dressings, to protect the wounds while they heal.

-Patients can bathe or shower with these dressings in place, although they should be patted dry afterwards.
-The dressings are normally removed 10 days after surgery, and the incisions should have healed nicely by then.
+Patients can shower with the dressings in place and should gently pat them dry afterwards.
+Dressings are usually removed approximately 10 days after surgery, by which time the incisions have normally healed well.

 Pain Management